Krzysztof is a former gambling addict who hopes to give advice to those who may be suffering from gambling addiction and other disorders.

 - Addiction leads to depression

 We take a look at how that's even possible.
-Well, how do you think someone feels when they lose everything in a couple hours or less?
+Well, how do you think someone feels when they lose everything in a couple of hours or less?
 I'm guessing they'll be feeling fairly depressed.

-At first it'll come in like a jolt after the denial phase, and finally, it'll all come crashing down when reality hits.
+At first, it'll come in like a jolt after the denial phase, and finally, it'll all come crashing down when reality hits.
 Besides your psyche becoming unstable, it could also trigger depressive symptoms and eventually the disease itself.

 It's a horrible gamble, but someone will fall victim to it.

-How to Cure Negative Stereotypes
+How to Fight Negative Stereotypes

 So you're an adult with a gambling disorder and everyone is looking down on you.